 FARR Program 2021 Art Writers

 Eastern Edge is happy to announce the lineup for our New Art Writer’s Program in conjunction with the FARR Program!
-To close off this iteration of the FARR Program, Melissa Barbeau, Rhea Rollmann, and Jordan Synder have written short text on each of the FARR Artists.
+To close off this iteration of the FARR Program, Melissa Barbeau, Rhea Rollmann, and Greywolf have written short text on each of the FARR Artists.
 See the links below!

 Melissa Barbeau is a Newfoundland writer and junior high school teacher, and a founding member of the Port Authority Writing Group.
 Her work can be found in The Newfoundland Quarterly, The Cuffer Anthology, and in the anthology Racket: New Writing Made in Newfoundland.